AlexanderReiswich/pragma-css/docs/guide/ui.md

 ### Customization

 You can extend the spinner with your own custom classes for further customization.
-Just keep in mind that you need to apply the `!important` rule to the border-color on the right, bottom and left side whenever you want to change it.
+Just keep in mind that you need to apply the `!important` rule to the border-color whenever you want to change it.
+This is necessary in order to ensure that the secondary border does not get affected when we apply a border-color utility class.

 <custom-spinner/>